 WAXworks is an open, mixed media, work-in-progress showcase suitable for both new and seasoned artists.
 The program benefits artists on three levels:

 WAXworks is a co-presentation between WAX and the participating artists.
-This means that WAX provides the venue and background production needs while the artists provide the work.
-However, both partake in the marketing and promotion of the event.
+This means that WAX provides the venue and background production needs, while the artists provide the work.
+Both WAX and participating artists are responsible for the marketing and promotion of the event.

-WAXworks asks every participant to actively develop the audience for their show by sending emails, using social networking tools like Facebook, and handing out postcards to friends, family, and acquaintances, encouraging them to attend this unique performance experience.
-The anonymous audience feedback is successful as long as an audience is present.
+WAXworks asks every participant to actively develop the audience for their show by sending emails, using social networking tools like Facebook and Instagram, and handing out postcards to friends, family, and acquaintances, encouraging them to attend this unique performance experience.
+The anonymous audience feedback is only successful when an audience is present!
 This means that friends and family should be encouraged to see the whole show and offer up their valuable perspective to each artist.

-We also ask that participating artists encourage audience members to pay the suggested ticket donation of $12.
-It helps offset the production costs for WAX and keeps our artist fees low.
+Participating artists are expected to encourage audience members to pay the suggested ticket donation of $12.
+This modest fee helps offset the production costs for WAX and keeps our artist fees low.

 WAXworks IN RESIDENCE AT TRISKELION ARTS

-WAXworks is a program produced by WAX (Williamsburg Art neXus, Inc.) and, as such, Triskelion Arts should NOT be contacted with questions related to the WAXworks program.
-However, you should definitely visit the Triskelion Arts website to find out more about their space.
+WAXworks is a program produced by WAX (Williamsburg Art neXus, Inc.), a program in residence at Triskelion Arts.
+As such, Triskelion Arts should not be contacted with questions related to the WAXworks program.
+You should definitely visit the Triskelion Arts website to find out more about their space, regulations, and rental opportunities.
 WAXworks takes place in Triskelion's Muriel Schulman Theater.

-If you have any questions about the WAXworks program, application process, or Triskelion guidelines please contact producer Ellyn Sjoquist at ellyn(at)wax205(dot)com.
+If you have any questions about WAXworks, the application process, or Triskelion guidelines please contact WAXworks producer Ellyn Sjoquist at ellyn(at)wax205(dot)com.